ngs-docs/2017-ucsc-metagenomics/index.md

 Circos and An'vio for viz

-Quickly searching and comparing your samples with sourmashx
+Quickly searching and comparing your samples with sourmash

 What next?
 CAzy, KEGG, etc.